JeffreyJPZ/timestamped-for-f1/README.md

 # [Timestamped for F1](https://timestampedforf1.jeffreyjpz.com)
 A play-by-play/events archive for Formula 1.
-View overtakes, pit stops, incidents, and more as they happened.
+View overtakes, qualifying laps, pit stops, incidents, and more as they happened.

 This project uses a fork of [OpenF1](https://github.com/br-g/openf1) with custom event processing logic, as well as [MultiViewer](https://multiviewer.app/) for circuit data.